 Automatic, touch-free faucets save time, water...and the health of your business.

 Convenience is king in handwashing compliance.
-Effective reliable equipment and supplies are major components as is the overall cleanliness of the hand hygiene station.
+Effective reliable equipment and supplies are major components as is the overall cleanliness of the hand hygiene station itself.
 These matched measures motivate frequent use and lower the risk of outbreaks.

 “Managing the process is the first Best Practice for improving hand hygiene and reducing risk.”